-“Odgers Berndtson’s in-depth LeaderFit™ assessments and Active Succession Management process create not only a fair playing field but also equip organisations to develop individuals to realise their potential.”
+“Odgers Berndtson’s in-depth LeaderFit™ assessments and Active Succession Management process not only creates a fair playing field but also equips organisations to develop individuals to realise their potential.”

-This article is from the latest ‘Talent and Potential’ edition of the Odgers Berndtson magazine, OBSERVE.
+This article is from the ‘Talent and Potential’ edition of the Odgers Berndtson magazine, OBSERVE.